 - Vitamin C – I will boost my immune system at times when I feel something coming on, either with Chewable 500 mg Vitamin C or with drinkable Emergen-C.

 You Are What You Eat

 I have said for years that If I eat crap, I feel like crap.
 So I eat to stay healthy and energized, and to help me keep the fibroflares at bay.

 Do you have other healthy eating tips to share?

-This post contains some affiliate links, which I may receive monetary compensation for, should you click on the link.
+This post contains some affiliate links, for which I may receive a small monetary compensation, should you click on the link and make a purchase.